SamarthK1239/RSA-PGP/README.md

 You will obtain your message after a second or two

-"Reusing a symmetric encryption is a cardinal sin of cryptography" and so, don't forget to generate a new key every single time.
+"Reusing a symmetric encryption key is a cardinal sin of cryptography" and so, don't forget to generate a new key every single time.